-BOSTON - A married couple was arrested last night in Texas on federal fraud charges arising from their claims for Pandemic Unemployment Assistance (PUA) funds.
-The defendants previously served jail time.
+BOSTON - A married couple was indicted today by a federal grand jury in Boston on fraud charges arising from their claims for Pandemic Unemployment Assistance (PUA) funds.

-Tiffany Pacheco, a/k/a Tiffany Tavery, 35, and Arthur Pacheco, 47, who, until recently, resided in New Bedford, Mass., were charged by criminal complaint with one count of conspiracy to commit wire fraud.
-Tiffany Pacheco was also charged with one count of wire fraud.
-The defendants were arrested in San Antonio, Texas last night and will make an appearance in the Western District of Texas today.
+Tiffany Pacheco, a/k/a Tiffany Tavery, 35, and Arthur Pacheco, 47, who, until recently, resided in New Bedford, Mass., were each indicted on one count of conspiracy to commit wire fraud.
+Tiffany Pacheco was also indicted on five counts of wire fraud and Arthur Pacheco on two counts.
+The defendants were arrested in San Antonio, Texas in December 2020 and have been detained since.